You want smart political talk without the meltdowns?

 I sent the deal to the bank.

-The bank calls me a few days later, they're like, hey, we need to get a copy of this guy's social security card.
+They're like, hey, we need to get a copy of this guy's social security card.

-Some's not adding up here.
+Something's not adding up here.

-So I call the customer back, and he's like, Oh, no problem.
+So I call the customer back, and he's like, oh, no problem.

 I'll bring it to you tomorrow.